Shawn Levy: 2015–present: Stranger Things and Netflix

-He was announced to be directing the film adaptation of the Uncharted video game series, following David O. Russell and Neil Burger.
-Joe Carnahan worked with Levy to produce the script for the film, but Levy left the project on December 19, 2018.
-Levy was attached to produce a film based on the long-running children's series Sesame Street, which will be the show's third motion picture following Sesame Street Presents: Follow That Bird and The Adventures of Elmo in Grouchland, and its first in over two decades.

-In December 2017, Netflix announced a 4-year contract with Levy.
-Due to the successful seasons of Stranger Things, he will create TV projects exclusively for the streaming entertainment company.
+In December 2017, Netflix announced a four-year contract with Levy to create TV projects exclusively for the streaming entertainment company.
 In 2020, 21 Laps extended its deal with Netflix and signed a first look deal.

 In 2021, Levy produced the film adaptation of the slasher novel There's Someone Inside Your House by Stephanie Perkins under his 21 Laps Entertainment label, alongside James Wan's Atomic Monster studio for Netflix.
-Alongside Eric Heisserer, he also executive produced the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology, under Netflix's deal with Levy's 21 Laps.
+Alongside Eric Heisserer, he also executive produced the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology starring Jessie Mei Li, under Netflix's deal with 21 Laps.
 Levy directed The Adam Project for Netflix starring Ryan Reynolds in the lead role.

-In February 2022, it was announced that Levy will helm Backwards for Netflix.
-In March 2022, it was announced that Levy would direct Deadpool 3 for Marvel Studios.
-In November 2022, Levy entered talks to direct a Star Wars movie for Lucasfilm, following the conclusion of his work on Deadpool 3 and the fifth and final season of Stranger Things.
+Levy directed Deadpool & Wolverine for Marvel Studios.
+In November 2022, Levy entered talks to direct a Star Wars movie for Lucasfilm following the conclusion of his work on Deadpool & Wolverine and the fifth and final season of Stranger Things.

+In February 2023, A24, who successfully bid on the Backrooms film, announced that work had begun on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
+Roberto Patino is set to write the screenplay, while Levy, James Wan, Michael Clear from Atomic Monster, Dan Cohen, and Dan Levine from 21 Laps Entertainment, Peter Chernin from Chernin Entertainment are set to produce.

+In August 2023, Levy was the inaugural recipient of the Norman Jewison Award for career achievement at the TIFF Tribute Awards.

+On April 17, 2025, Lucasfilm announced Star Wars: Starfighter, a film directed by Levy that stars Ryan Gosling and set to be released in theaters on May 28, 2027.
+It takes place five years after the events of Star Wars: The Rise of Skywalker.